-If you will have multiple locations, and you plan to operate them as one business, you can register all the locations using OPAL.
+If you will have multiple locations, and you plan to operate them as one business, you can register all the locations using the NYS License Center.
 We will process your application and send you a Certificate of Authority for each location, all containing the same sales tax identification number.

 If you are already a registered vendor and you are going to open an additional location, you can choose to combine your sales information and file a consolidated return.
 When adding a new location, you need to provide your current sales tax identification number along with the address of your additional location.

 To register for an additional location, you can send a letter or Form DTF-17-ATT, Schedule of Business Locations for a Consolidated Filer, containing the information to:

 SALES TAX REGISTRATION UNIT W A HARRIMAN CAMPUS

 If you prefer, you can call us at the Sales Tax Information Center.

 You must wait to receive your Certificate of Authority before you can begin business at the new location.